EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/digital-ocean-analisis-y-mi-experiencia/index.en.md

 Self-managed databases with automatic backups and optional encryption.
 Handles Postgres, MongoDB, MySQL and Redis.

-## Digital Ocean vs AWS vs Azure
+## Digital Ocean vs AWS vs Azure which one is better?

+Ah, the eternal question, but there is no correct answer, only trade-offs.

 Digital Ocean is a service focused more on small and medium projects, it does not have as many solutions as AWS or Azure.

-According to the content I studied for the [Azure AZ-900 Certification]({{< ref path="/posts/software-architecture/examen-certificacion-azure-az-900-mi-experiencia/index.md" lang="en" >}}), Microsoft's platform has a myriad of services, you name it.
+On the other hand, cccording to the content I studied for the [Azure AZ-900 Certification]({{< ref path="/posts/software-architecture/examen-certificacion-azure-az-900-mi-experiencia/index.md" lang="en" >}}), Microsoft's platform has a myriad of services, you name it.

-For example, it does not have solutions in artificial intelligence for IT security analysis, big data analysis or other SaaS options.
+What other services? well, it does not have solutions in artificial intelligence for IT security analysis, big data analysis or other SaaS options.
 But, in exchange for these shortcomings that leave it up to developers, it offers much more competitive prices than the big players.

 ## My experience using Digital Ocean so far

 I have used Digital Ocean to host personal projects and also to manage my domains.
 I haven't had any problems with down servers so far, or at least not that I've noticed or any user has brought it to my attention.
 In fact, right now you are reading this ~~from a Droplet using a headless Wordpress and frontend frontity (A React framework) served with Nginx~~ Hugo and hosted at Digital Ocean.
-This blog uses ~~the cheapest service, the $5 usd~~ the App service, which is completely free for static sites, and the truth is that for the amount of traffic I have it doesn't feel slow and has decent Lighthouse metrics, no caching of any kind or any sophistication.
+This blog uses ~~the cheapest service, the $5 usd~~ the App service, which is completely free for static sites, and the truth is that for the ~~mediocre~~ amount of traffic I have it doesn't feel slow at all and has decent Lighthouse metrics, no caching of any kind or any sophistication.

 {{< figure src="images/Coffeebytes-lighthose-indicadores.png" class="md-local-image" alt="Indicadores de Lighthose para coffeebytes.dev" >}}